liray-unendlich/vps/README.md

 You may wish to enable DDOS Protection to protect your masternodes against a potential denial of service attack, especially if you are running multiple masternodes from one VPS.
 Vultr charges an additional fee for this.

-## Hostnames & number of VPS
+## Hostnames & Number of VPS

 Choose how many instances you want and click "Deploy Now".

 <img src="docs/images/masternode_vps/hostnames--amp--number-of-vps.png" alt="VPS sizing" class="inline"/>

 ## Installation of PuTTY as SSH client (Windows)
 If you are running your wallet from Windows, install PuTTY while the server is being set up.
 You can download PuTTY from here: http://www.putty.org/.
-Skip this step if you are using a Mac--you will use the built in Terminal application instead.
+Skip this step if you are using a Mac (you will use the built-in Terminal application instead).

 Once PuTTY is installed, return to the Vultr dashboard to get the login details by clicking on the ... to the right of your server, and select Server Details.